Adelphi University Foreign Language Requirements

 - If you have taken an AP language exam, please consult our Advanced Placement Credit chart for credits allowed.

-- If you scored above Level IV on your placement test, or if you feel you are proficient in a language, you may take a test for proficiency in the language lab, located In Science Building 216A.
-This test must be supervised.
+- If you scored above a Level lV on your placement test, or if you feel you are proficient in a language, please email Ignacio Arellano Torres at firstname.lastname@example.org to take a supervised test for proficiency.

 - Demonstrated completion of three years of high school education in a non-English-speaking country will satisfy the requirement.